CoopersProjects/2024-TravelPlannerAPI/README.md

     - `cost` Cost of the specific activity.
 (Float value, if not, error).

     - `trip_id` Associated trip ID that the user would like to add an activity to (required field).

+Expected Response: Creates a new activity.
+If required fields are missing or formatting is incorrect, error response.

 `DELETE "/activity/delete/<int:id>"`

 Function: Deletes an existing activity.
 JWT required.

 Response:

     - If the activity ID is valid, returns: ({'message': f'Activity with ID {id} deleted successfully.'}).

     - If the id does not exist, returns error.